jbkunst/jbkunst.github.io2/_posts/2016-06-23-case-study-animation-and-others-vizs.md

 ## Sesonalplot

 We need polar coords here?
-I don't know so let's back to the euclidean space and see what happend
+I don't know so let's back to the euclidean space and see what happened